-Chairman Lang, Vice Chair Plummer, Ranking Member Leland, and members of the House Criminal Justice Committee.
-My name is Niki Clum, and I'm the Legislative Liaison for the Office of the Ohio Public Defender.
+Chair Manning, Vice Chair Brenner, Ranking Member Maharath, and members of the Senate Local Government, Public Safety and Veterans Affairs Committee.
+My name is Niki Clum, and I am the Legislative Liaison for the Office of the Ohio Public Defender.
 Thank you for the opportunity to testify in support of HB277.

 HB277 is a straight-forward common-sense bill.
 The bill requires audio or audiovisual recordings of interrogations when the individual is suspected of committing or attempting to commit a serious felony, unless an exception applies.
-The list of exceptions include: (1) the person requests on the recording that the interrogation not be recorded, (2) the equipment malfunctions, (3) public safety, (4) the interrogation is outside of Ohio, (5) the statements were made during booking, and (6) law enforcement has no reason to believe that individual committed one of the delineated offenses.
+The list of exceptions include: (1) the person requests on the recording that the interrogation not be recorded, (2) the equipment malfunctions, (3) public safety, (4) the interrogation is outside of Ohio, (5) the statements were made during booking, (6) law enforcement has no reason to believe that individual committed one of the delineated offenses.
 Failure to record an interrogation may be considered by the court in adjudicating motions to suppress, but failure to record cannot be the sole basis for suppression.
-If the interrogation is not recorded and falls outside any of the enumerated exceptions, the court may admit the statements made by the defendant during the interrogation but it must provide a cautionary jury instruction regarding the same.
+If the interrogation is not recorded and one of the exceptions does not apply, the court can admit the statements made during the provide a cautionary jury instruction.

-I'm sure it may be hard for everyone in this room to imagine confessing to a crime that you did not commit.
+I'm sure it hard for everyone in this room to imagine confessing to a crime that you did not commit.
 However, of the exonerees nationwide since 1989, more than 25% gave a false confession.
 The percentage is even higher, 36%, when the individual is a child under the age of 18.
 Of the youth that reported making a false confession, 65% reported their interrogation lasted longer than 2 hours and 40% reported being intoxicated at the time of their interrogation.^{iv} According psychologist and false confessions expert Saul Kassin, "It's not just one kind of person who gives a false confession.
 We are all vulnerable under the circumstances of interrogation."

 Surprisingly, juries find confessions more compelling than even exculpatory DNA evidence.
-That is why the American Psychology-Law Society recommend recording interrogations in their entirety in order to provide "a more accurate factual record for judges and juries needing to assess the voluntariness and credibility of the confession in question."
+That is why American Psychology-Law Society recommend recording interrogations in their entirety in order to provide "a more accurate factual record for judges and juries needing to assess the voluntariness and credibility of the confession in question."
 To overcome such persuasive evidence, it is essential that the interrogation is recorded in full so that juries can understand the defendant's perspective.